 This video shows you how simple it is to build one.
 You should start to learn from time or at least gather the necessary info to have it available when you bug-in.
 An iPad full of self-sufficiency books will become priceless.

 Another thing you need to consider is that you may be forced to explore the great outdoors when the dust settles.
 You will have to do so not to enjoy some quality time in nature, but to procure food through any means necessary.

 The problem here is that hunting and fishing require proper gear (check out under-the-open-sky.com for tips) and you need to procure it before the brown stuff hitting the fan.

 You need to stay warm when you bug-in

 A source of heat is a must if you want to stay warm when electricity will be just a memory.
-The best option would be to have a wood burning stove or fireplace installed that you can use as a source of heat and as a cooking place.
-Make sure you also have a plenty of blankets, quilts and covers or a good sleeping bag.
+The best option would be to have a wood burning stove or fireplace installed.
+Something that can be used as a source of heat and as a cooking place.
+Make sure you also have plenty of blankets, quilts, and covers or a good sleeping bag.

 You will need an electricity generator if you want to bug-in

-The best choice would be to go for a solar generator, you can charge it by day and use it by night, without attracting unwanted attention.
+The best choice would be to go for a solar generator.
+You can charge it by day and use it at night, without attracting unwanted attention.
 There are so many models out there that it’s a matter of personal choice and budget.
 Amazon is full of generators, it all depends on your budget and how much are you willing to spend.
-Try to get a generator that is portable, that you can take with you in case you are forced to leave.
+Try to get a generator that is portable and reliable.
+By doing so, you can take with you in case you are forced to evacuate.